 Based on the results from testing, we usually suggest two directions:

 - If the idea was validated during tests with the users, we suggest creating a product’s technical specification.
 With a validated main flow and technical specifications, you will have strong pillars for further development.
 Consequently, creating both time and financial estimates will be more precise.

 - If the idea wasn’t validated during testing or some better features were suggested by testers, we’re suggesting doing an iterative design sprint that will take into account all new information, implement them and validate them one more time with users.

 How much does a Design Sprint cost?

-The cost of a Design Sprint process depends on few factors:
+The Design Sprint cost process depends on a few factors:

 - Number of people involved

 The first price factor is how many people are needed from the agency’s side.
 For example, is it only a facilitator or a designer as well?
 Or maybe you do not have a digital marketer internally, and you’d like someone with that perspective attending too.